Army of Northeastern Virginia

 - Company Unlettered Detachment: SGT.
 E BIRD

-A detail of twenty men of the 26th Pennsylvania Infantry, under the command of Sergeant E Bird, was assigned to the United States Corps Topographical Engineers, Balloon Detachment (See the 26th Pennsylvania Infantry).
+A detachment of twenty men of the 26th Pennsylvania Infantry, under the command of Sergeant E Bird, were assigned to the United States Topographical Engineers, Balloon Detachment, at Alexandria, Virginia, on 14 July, 1861 (See the 26th Pennsylvania Infantry).

 "Wise accordingly inflated his balloon at the Columbian Armory and made preparations for the departure.
 He was joined by a detail of twenty men picked from Colonel W F Small's 26th Pennsylvania Infantry, who had been assigned to balloon duty by express order of General McDowell on the 17th."